GLOBAL MARKETS-Stocks slip, bond yields dip from 4-month highs

 * Oil sinks 1 percent on rising rig count figures

-* U.S., European bond yields fall from highs (Updates to U.S. market close, adds quote)
+* U.S., European bond yields fall from highs (Updates to afternoon trading)

 By Dion Rabouin

-NEW YORK, Oct 17 Major stock markets around the world fell on Monday and U.S. and European bond yields slipped from four-month highs amid uncertainty over the health of the global economy.
+NEW YORK, Oct 17 Major stock markets around the world fell on Monday and U.S. and European bond yields slipped off four-month highs amid uncertainty over the health of the global economy.

-U.S. stocks fell as declining oil prices pushed energy stocks down and consumer discretionary shares stumbled.
+U.S. stocks fell as declining oil prices pushed energy stocks down and traders sold Bank of America shares despite a well-received earnings report from the country's second-largest bank by assets.

-Stocks moved lower after comments from Federal Reserve Vice Chairman Stanley Fischer, who said economic stability could be threatened by low interest rates, but it was "not that simple" for the Fed to raise rates.
+Stocks touched their lows of the day following comments from Federal Reserve Vice Chairman Stanley Fischer, who said economic stability could be threatened by low interest rates, but it was "not that simple" for the Fed to raise rates.

 European stocks closed lower across the board with the pan-European FTSE Eurofirst 300 index down 0.69 percent.